frenetic-lang/frenetic/guide/07-NetCoreComposition.md

 A Port Mapping Policy
 ----------------------

-To begin, let's adapt the example from Chapter 6 so that instead of simply acting as a repeater, our switch does some packet rewriting.
-More specifically, let's create a switch that maps connections initiated by host
+Our goal in this subsection will be to adapt the simple repeater from [Chapter 6](06-NetCoreIntroduction.md) so that instead of simply acting as a repeater, our switch does some packet rewriting.
+More specifically, we will create a switch that maps connections initiated by host
 <code>h1</code>
 and destined to TCP port 5022 to the standard SSH port 22.
+To do
+so, we'll have to learn about several new NetCore features including *packet modification actions,* *sequential composition* and the *pass* action.

+### Packet Modifications

 In general, packet modifications are written as follows:
 ```